 - 45 war, building resumed.
 This included planning permission for development on Grange Farm in the centre of the village.
 Sewage disposal came in 1959-1960. - 2.9.
 By 1970, a number of houses had been constructed commencing with Ruffs Furze and Dewlands.
 These were built on open plan principles.
 As a consequence of these developments the population of the village grew to 3 times its original size.
 The road names on the new development were taken from the enclosure map of 1798. - 2.10.
 In the last 20 years further developments, principally in Station Road, Lovell Road and Pavenham Road, totalling more than 65 homes have been constructed.
 All have their own distinctive character built as closes and have retained the open landscape principle.
 These developments have included a number of housing association rented and shared ownership homes, low cost housing units and apartments. - 2.11.
 The built environment is reflected in the open plan principles of the centre of the village.
 Three of the recent closes have followed the design principles of the estate cottages and the open plan nature of the centre of the village.
 Any future development needs to protect our historic buildings and enhance their setting. - 2.12.
 A new Village Hall was constructed and the Sports Club enhanced.
 Small scale industrial units have been built where appropriate to encourage local employment opportunities, such as on Highfield Road. - 2.13.
 Today more than 2,500 people live within the parish boundary.
 The village sustains a well-used post office/village shop, a beauty salon, an upholsterer, a local pub, a very active sports and social club, two churches, a café, a day centre for the elderly plus a pre-school and both primary and secondary schools. - 2.14.
-To date, development in the village has been informed by Bedford Borough Council planning policies contained in the Core Strategy and Rural Issues Plan (April 2008), the Allocation and Designations Local Plan (July 2013) and Bedford Borough Local Plan (October 2002).
-In addition, the Bedford Borough Landscape Character Assessment (April 2014) is considered in the decisionmaking process. - 2.15.
+Development is informed by the policies in the development plan documents.
+In addition, the Bedford Borough Landscape Character Assessment (April 2014) is considered in the decision-making process. - 2.15.
 These policies have recognised the importance of the River Great Ouse and the valley in terms of landscape and biodiversity; the historic built environment and the need for its protection and enhancement.
 In addition, the maintenance of a "gap" between Oakley and the neighbouring village of Clapham was considered important.
-For these reasons housing development has been limited to "in-fill" with significant development confined to the settlement edges e.g. "The Furlong", Pavenham Road.
+For these reasons housing development has been limited to "in-fill" with significant development confined to the settlement edges e.g. "The Furlong", Pavenham Road. - 2.16.

-- 2.16.
 Oakley has managed to provide and maintain excellent facilities for its population whilst retaining its rural feel.
-Much of this has been achieved through the deliberate establishment and maintenance of green spaces, which are used for a variety of uses such as sport, recreation, school activities and community events and provide a 'soft edge' to the village. - 2.17.
+Much of this has been achieved through the deliberate establishment and maintenance of green spaces, which are used for a variety of uses such as sport, recreation, school activities and community events and provide a 'soft edge' to the village.

+- 2.17.
 The nature of the green spaces is diverse; ranging from ancient wooded areas through to a village green that was established with the development of the village centre in the 1970s.
 The value of these spaces ranges from providing open spaces for recreation and relaxation to specific areas of natural beauty, such as the approaches to Oakley over the two bridges, through to areas of particular biodiversity, such as Browns Wood. - 2.18.
 The people of Oakley are keen to protect the unique look and feel of the parish, its historic buildings and to retain its character and appearance.